bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``archive`` Specify targets for long term archival. ``cram`` removes fastq names and does 8-bin compression of BAM files into `CRAM format`_.
   ``cram-lossless`` generates CRAM files without changes to quality scores or fastq name.
 Default: [] -- no archiving.
+Lossy cram has some issues, lossless cram provides pretty good compression relative to BAM, and many machines output binned values now, so ``cram-lossless`` is what we recommend you use.

 .. _CRAM format: http://www.ebi.ac.uk/ena/about/cram_toolkit